dustin10/VichUploaderBundle/Resources/doc/configuration_reference.md

             namer:              ~     # specify a file namer service id for this entity, null default
             directory_namer:    ~     # specify a directory namer service id for this entity, null default
             delete_on_remove:   true  # determines whether to delete file upon removal of entity
+            delete_on_update:   true  # determines wheter to delete the file upon update of entity
             inject_on_load:     false # determines whether to inject a File instance upon load
         # ... more mappings
 ```